five0ffour/mongo-scraper/README.md

 Responsive layout
 Save individual articles
 Individual article delete
+Shows summary data from database to UI

 # In progress / To Do
-Complete notes page display and modals
+Complete notes page display and modal
 Prevent saves of existing articles
-Add summary data from database document to UI
 Clean up navbar

 # APIs